This Quinoa Salad has been my favorite since college. It has fluffy quinoa, crisp veggies, and the lemon dressing I add to everything.

 - 1 cup uncooked white quinoa

-- 1-1/2 cups English cucumber or Persian cucumbers, cut into half moons
+- 1-1/2 cups English cucumber cut into half moons

-- 1/3 cup fresh cilantro or flat-leaf Italian parsley, optional (about 1/3 of a bunch)
+- 1/3 cup finely chopped cilantro or parsley, optional

 - 4 tablespoons red wine vinegar